StackVista/stackstate-docs/use/security/k8s-service-tokens.md

 ### Create service tokens

-To create a service token in your instance of Rancher Observability, you can use the `sts` CLI.
+To create a service token in your instance of SUSE Observability, you can use the `sts` CLI.

 ```sh
 sts service-token create